-1. Use the AV cable that comes with the camera to connect it to the TV.
+1. Use an optionally available AV cable (EMC-4A) to connect it to the TV.

-Make sure that you insert the cable connector into the USB/ AV port until you feel it click securely into place.
-Failure to insert the connector fully can result in poor communication or malfunction.

-Note that even while the connector is fully inserted, you still will be able to see the metal part of the connector as shown in the illustration.
+- Make sure that you insert the cable connector into the USB/ AV port until you feel it click securely into place.
+Failure to insert the connector fully can result in poor communication or malfunction. - Note that even while the connector is fully inserted, you still will be able to see the metal part of the connector as shown in the illustration.